Entertainment

 It’s been a decade since Marilyn Monroe left us, but still, her golden hair, crimson lips, and opulent clothes have remained iconic.
 Her white halter dress from the movie The Seven Year Itch, which flew up when she stepped on a subway grate, is one of the most iconic outfits of all time, but another costume she donned is causing a stir in small-town Saskatchewan.

-Marilyn Monroe Happy Birthday Dress
+Marilyn Monroe Dress

 Who Made Marilyn Monroe’s Dress?